 Whether you are gearing up for competition season or you have an ex-performance horse enjoying its retirement, issues like tying up or muscle loss can be common and frustrating.
 And because all horses use their muscles extensively during every ride, giving them the proper care is essential.
 Follow these tips to keep your horse’s muscles in tip top condition.

-Include varied work but ensure that you concentrate on the area that relates to the type of discipline you are training for.
+Include varied work but ensure that you concentrate on the area that relates to the type of discipline you are training for to build your horse's muscle condition.

-Always include walk and trot work as well as some circle work for the lateral muscles.
+Always include walk and trot work for your horse as well as some circle work for the lateral muscles.
 Allow the horse to stretch out as much as possible and loosen the girth prior to removing the saddle so the back muscles can also relax.

-Rest and recovery is important but look out for muscle wastage.
-You can help reduce it by allowing as much free movement as possible.
+Rest and recovery is important but look out for wastage in your horse's muscles.
+You can help reduce muscle loss by allowing as much free movement as possible.

-If there is muscle damage or wastage, consider a supplement that can provide additional amino-acids, like Muscle Maintenance for Horses.
+If there is muscle damage or wastage, consider a supplement for horses that can provide additional amino-acids, like Muscle Maintenance for Horses.

-Rather than looking for high protein feeds, look for feed with higher levels of the required amino acids - vital for repair and regeneration.
+Rather than looking for high protein feeds, look for feed with higher levels of the required amino acids - vital for repair and regeneration of your horse's muscles.

-Horses undergoing higher levels of work may require an additional supply.
+Horses undergoing higher levels of work may require an additional supply of these vital nutrients to support the muscles.

-Sugar and starch levels are an area of concern for many horse owners, but a working horse will fatigue quicker without a suitable source of energy.
+Sugar and starch levels are an area of concern for many horse owners, but a working horse will fatigue quicker without a suitable source of energy in its feed.

-Important for helping to moderate the breakdown of muscle tissue.
+Important for helping to moderate the breakdown of your horse's muscle tissue.

 Need some feeding advice?

-If you'd like to talk through your horse's needs with someone from our team please just get in touch - we're always happy to help.
+If you would like to talk through your horse's needs with someone from our team please just get in touch on 01225 708482 - we're always happy to help.